Tuatha Dé Danann: Description

 The Tuatha Dé Danann are described as a supernatural race, much like idealised humans, who are immune to ageing and sickness, and who have powers of magic.
 The powers most often attributed to them are control over the weather and the elements, and the ability to shapeshift themselves and other things.
 They are also said to control the fertility of the land; the tale De Gabáil in t-Sída says the first Gaels had to establish friendship with the Tuatha Dé Danann before they could raise crops and herds.
+They are also depicted as masters of the arts (bards, warriors, heroes, healers and craftsmen).
+(Note: The Tuatha Dé "excelled over all people on earth in their proficiency in every art".)
+And "their ranks only admit those who possess dán (poetic, artistic, or craftsmanly skill).
+Famously the condition imposed for admittance to their fort was mastery in some art or skill, and Lugh passed with flying colors by being master of all (samildanach).

 They live in the Otherworld, which is described as either a parallel world or a heavenly land beyond the sea or under the earth's surface.
 Many of them are associated with specific places in the landscape, especially the sídh mounds; the ancient burial mounds and passage tombs which are entrances to Otherworld realms.
+Thus the Tuath Dé are often implied when one speaks of the áes sídhe ('people of the sidhe or Otherworld').
 The Tuath Dé can hide themselves with a féth fíada ('magic mist') and appear to humans only when they wish to.

 In some tales, such as Baile in Scáil, a king receives affirmation of his legitimacy from one of the Tuath Dé.
 In other tales, a king's right to rule is affirmed by an encounter with an otherworldly woman.
 It has been argued that the inauguration of Irish kings originally represented their ritual marriage to the goddess of the land (see sovereignty goddess).
 The Tuath Dé can also bring doom to unrightful kings.